 There is a season for everything.
-The time of year people start raving about that one sport, that pre-summer phase when all your friends start getting engaged, or that special time in January when every one decides they are going to change, and the gym––for one week––gets close to their capacity number.
+The time of year people start raving about that one sport, that pre-summer phase when all your friends start getting engaged, or that special time in January when every one decides they are going to change and the gym––for one week––gets close to the capacity number.

 Well, guess what??
 IT’S COACHING SEASON!
-Whether it be that friend from college, or the thousands of influencers on Instagram, you can’t miss it.
-And there is a great reason it is one of the fasting growing industries, people want their lives to be better!
+Whether it be that friend from college, the thousands of influencers on Instagram, or Brené Brown’s documentary on Netflix, you can’t miss it.
+Coaching is the second fastest growing industry in the world, and for good reason: people want their lives to be better!
 We want more money, more travel, more success, more adventure.
 More more more more!
 And you know what, THIS SHIT WORKS!

 Here’s the thing though, with no barrier for entry, and no entity scrolling through Instagram or knocking on doors policing the industry, a lot of people don’t actually know what coaching is.
 AND worse yet–– a lot of the people who say they are coaches… AREN’T!
 (Want to see a magic trick?
 If you meet someone who says they are a coach, and don’t have one themselves, ta da I present you with someone who ISN’T coaching!)
 Now, I’m not saying these people aren’t supporting others, or making an impact, my guess is they are.
 It’s just that, it’s not by coaching.